bigwhitesolutions/website/gatsby-theme-bwsportfolio/src/content/intro.md

 ---
 section: intro
 title: Big White Solutions
-description: A software consultancy company that specialises in Microsoft technologies and Azure
+description: A software consultant that specialises in Microsoft Technologies and Azure
 action: Hire me
 ---